JCB9090/juan-carlos-torrents-2/README.md

 ### This is a successor to Juan Carlos Torrents.
 It's not finished yet, but when it is, it's supposed to work better than the original

+### Also, there is a EZTV/YST addon: http://github.com/JCB9090/pct-addon

 This project uses multipass-torrent to collect and index torrents from KAT.cr, torrentz.eu and provide streaming of Movies / TV Shows in Stremio.

 Please look at the multipass.cfg.js file to see how it works